Algebraic-Programming/ALP/README.md

 The file `include/graphblas/omp/config.hpp` contains some basic configuration parameters that affect any OpenMP-based backend.
-However, the configuration file does not contain any other user-modifiable setings, but rather contains
+However, the configuration file does not contain any other user-modifiable settings, but rather contains
 a) some utilities that OpenMP-based backends may rely on, and b) default that are derived from other settings described in the above.
 These settings should only be overridden with compelling and expert knowledge.